JMDKC/personal-site-gatsby/content/posts/2021-08-02-waterfall-strawman.md

 But there are two problems with this very popular contrast.

 First problem: far from being an upstart, Agile is nothing new.
 And it's near universally (even if often superficially) advocated by the most traditional project management behemoths.
 When McKinsey is [running its own “agile business units”](https://medium.com/@scotty.middleton/agile-is-dead-mckinsey-just-killed-it-547df8c6c9df?source=email-6374e4b61ef7-1627521385081-digest.reader-f6b05f5c9120-547df8c6c9df----1-71------------------1f20ae93_117e_44a0_bc4b_8641210d99ec-27-1a86e2b3_3b7a_45c3_9ba3_d414a62d9f15), you know it's game over.
 The Agile Manifesto was drawn up 20 years ago.
-And concepts in the Manifesto [have been established business practices for decades](https://www.red-gate.com/blog/database-devops/real-origins-agile-manifesto) before it was written up in the first place.
+And concepts in the Manifesto [had been established business practices for decades](https://www.red-gate.com/blog/database-devops/real-origins-agile-manifesto) before it was written up in the first place.

 The second problem is more surprising.
 The contrast between Waterfall and Agile pre-supposes a conflict between two different ways of doing things.
 It follows that each ‘side’ has a set of advocates or fans.
 If that’s the case, though, where are the people who speak up for Waterfall?
 Has anybody, ever?